L2N6H5B3/ProPresenter-API/Pro7.md

 {"slideIndex":3,"action":"presentationTriggerIndex","presentationPath":"[PRESENTATION PATH]"}
 ```

-* NOTE: ProPresenter 7 needs a string version of slideIndex, this seems to be a bug in the API.
+* NOTE: ProPresenter 7 needs `slideIndex` sent as a string, not an integer.
+This seems to be a bug in the ProPresenter response.

 ### Trigger Next Slide